JoANeS86/ML-on-Google-Cloud/notes.md

 Overall, Apache Beam and Dataflow provide an efficient and flexible way to process and transform data at scale with minimal manual configuration.

+## Machine Learning in the Enterprise

+**Understanding the ML Enterprise Workflow**

+The lesson presents an enterprise-level machine learning (ML) workflow, emphasizing the **transition from experimentation to production**.
+As teams mature, the workflow evolves to include **version control** and a more structured approach. **Data scientists** begin by experimenting with models, refining problems, selecting relevant data, and engineering features.
+During this phase, various algorithms are tested, and models are iteratively tuned and evaluated. **Version control** plays a crucial role in managing code and configurations, ensuring **reproducibility** and making future reuse easier.

+Once a model has been developed, the process moves into **operationalization**, where models are prepared for **automated retraining** in case they need updates in the future.
+This stage also involves building components like inference scripts and deployment workflows to make the model ready for production.
+The **deployment** itself can be done using either **code-based** or **no-code solutions**, depending on the tools used.
+Models can then be deployed to serve predictions in **real-time (online inference)**, **near real-time (streaming inference)**, or in **batch** processes.

+A key focus of the workflow is ensuring that the predictions made by the models are interpretable and trustworthy.
+This is done through techniques like **feature attribution**, which provide insights into the reasons behind a prediction.

+The **Vertex AI** platform is highlighted as a unified tool that supports the entire ML lifecycle—from experimentation to deployment.
+It helps manage training, monitoring, and explainability, while also offering automated services for model tracking and metadata management.

+In essence, this workflow ensures that ML models are not only developed efficiently but can be easily maintained, trusted, and integrated into real-world applications, with every step supported by **traceability** and **transparency**.